 This long lifespan leaves them open to predation, the only way they can distribute their trapped spores, unlike the other Psilocybe mushrooms who release them into the wind.
 Therefore, most specimens will have been nibbled by slugs or other insects, rarely leaving them entirely intact.

 They prefer to grow on woody debris, particularly Melicytus ramiflorus (“whiteywood”), or decaying ferns, from April to August.
 Occasionally they can be found in the winter months growing on or around fallen pine cones in mixed forests.
 While considered a slow grower, these environments can be recreated with shredded conifer bark for home cultivation.

 P. weraroa will never be confused with other Psilocybe species due to their distinct appearance.
 The whitish cap forms a pouch that is roundish or ovate, though can take strange globular forms when growing or decaying.
 It is finely hairy and a light brown when young, becoming smooth and sometimes sticky with age.

 It gains a blue-grey colour as it gets older, appearing very similar to W. virescens, though P. weraroa will stain further blue with damage.
-The former has a dark brown to black “gleba” while the latter usually has a sepia or chocolate brown, the mushrooms must be cut into to reveal this identifying feature.
+Both have a gleba, or spore-filled centre, that ranges from sepia brown to nearly black.
+While P. weraroa often has lighter-coloured spores, it is not a reliable indicator.

 The cap of P. weraroa can be 3 to 5 centimetres tall and 1 to 3 centimetres wide.
 The stipe may not be visible, with the entirety concealed within the pouch-cap in some mushrooms.
 It reaches a maximum size of only 4 centimetres, including that which may be hidden by the cap.
 It is slender, only 3 to 6 millimetres, hollow, cartilaginous and a whitish-blue-grey that matches the cap.